-TOTAL GRANT AMOUNT: \$ 150,134.
+TOTAL GRANT AMOUNT: \$150,134.

-DELIVERABLES:

-Project Deliverables and Evaluation
+DELIVERABLES: Project Deliverables and Evaluation

-By May 31, 2025, ABC Recovery Center is projecting we will directly serve 856 Coachella Valley clients for addiction related services (based on 2023 calendar year data) who will have needs for nursing related medical care.
+Deliverable #1: By May 31, 2025, ABC Recovery Center is projecting we will directly serve 856 Coachella Valley clients for addiction related services (based on 2023 calendar year data) who will have needs for nursing related medical care.
 The nursing program at ABC Recovery Center is a 24/7/365 enterprise.
 It consists of our Incidental Medical Services (IMS) Manager, a compliance nurse assistant, and a team of medical assistants, considered our nursing team, who care for each client at ABC.
 Our nursing team members are assigned to each inpatient client so that the clients and nurses can develop a relationship, ensuring the client has a greater surety, comfort, and confidence in their care.
 That said, clients can be helped 24 hours a day at the nurse's station that is centered in our in-patient housing.
 The nursing team provides prescriptions, takes vital signs, treats minor injuries, talks about medications and side effects, works with the IMS Manager and providers to identify efficacy and prescription dosage adjustments, and when necessary, make recommendations for clients to be seen at the ER or Urgent Care.
 The clients in detox are required to be monitored every 15-30 minutes on a continual basis should they experience any issues, have significant withdrawal symptoms, or have exigent needs for medical intervention.

-ABC tracks payroll costs for our nursing team and will allocate those costs based on eligible clients from the Coachella Valley being served with DHD grant funds.
+Evaluation #1: ABC tracks payroll costs for our nursing team and will allocate those costs based on eligible clients from the Coachella Valley being served with DHD grant funds.
 Staffing that is allocated in the budget includes: an IMS Manager (1), nursing compliance assistant (1), and five (5) medical assistants who assist with providing nursing care services to our clients.

-By May 31, 2025, ABC Recovery Center is projecting that we serve approximately 100 clients requiring prescription medications that will not be financially covered by the clients insurance coverage.
+Deliverable #2: By May 31, 2025, ABC Recovery Center is projecting that we serve approximately 100 clients requiring prescription medications that will not be financially covered by the clients insurance coverage.
 We estimate that we will have to provide prescription medications to approximately 100 as they will not have the financial funds to cover the costs of their prescriptions.
 ABC Recovery Center will be able to utilize the funding from DHD to cover a percentage of these costs which are included in the project budget.
 ABC Recovery Center contracts with a Pharmacy to assist us with fulfilling the prescription needs of our clients.
+All prescriptions either Evaluation #2: ABC will track the amount of unreimbursed prescription medications it provides to Coachella Valley eligible clients to be covered with the funding provided by DHD.

-All prescriptions either denied or not cover by insurance coverage are invoiced to ABC Recovery Center on a monthly basis.
+denied or not cover by insurance coverage are invoiced to ABC Recovery Center on a monthly basis.
 This monthly invoice is itemized by client and will be utilized to allocate eligible Coachella Valley client costs to the DHD grant funds.
 Depending on the monthly invoice costs the amount allocated to the grant funding will fluctuate, and either be a portion or the invoice or be allocated to the entirety of the monthly invoice prescription costs until the funded has been exhausted with eligible costs.